Coder-by-Passion-Arka/DDD-Team-4/Rajshree.md

 ---

 ## 📅 28-06-2025
+Reviewed and checked the backend files for consistency, errors, and overall structure.

+---

+## 📅 28-06-2025
 -Explored Overleaf documentation to understand LaTeX formatting for project documentation.
 -Worked on debugging backend errors related to database connectivity and request handling.
 -Made UI adjustments across game modules to ensure smoother user interaction.